The following is the revised text of a lecture given by Shuddhabrata Sengupta, the 2015-16 Keith Haring Fellow in Art and Activism, at Bard College.

 Our reason for staying with art, either as artists or as curators, is to use the visual to go beyond the retinal; to deploy language in order to approach the ineffable, to create even what might be called a set of polyphonic silences along with rich sources of active noise.
 We could give each other the gifts of voice and audition, we could learn to speak in tongues: in the whisper of sedition and heresy, in the songs sung in pleasure in spite of injury, in forensic diction and visionary stammer, in measured timbres and ecstatic tones, in echolalia and laughter.
 Even in silence, and always in poetry.

-Shuddhabrata Sengupta is an artist, curator, writer and co-founder, along with Monica Narula and Jeebesh Bagchi, of the Raqs Media Collective (New Delhi, India).
+Shuddhabrata Sengupta is an artist, curator, writer and co-founder, along with Monica Narula and Jeebesh Bagchi, of the Raqs Media Collective, based in New Delhi, India.
 Raqs have shown at Documenta 11, Venice, Istanbul, Sao Paulo, Sydney, Taipei and Shanghai Biennales.
 In 2016, Raqs curated the XIth edition of the Shanghai Biennale.
 Back in 2000, Sengupta, together with Narula and Bagchi, Ravi Sundaram and Ravi Vasudevan, co-founded the Sarai programme at the Centre for the Study of Developing Societies in Delhi.
 Sengupta is also one of the founders and contributing editors of the independent radical blog kafila.org, one of the most widely read and influential platforms for new, dissident voices in South Asia.
 His political commentary and essays have been widely published in magazines, newspapers, and blogs in India and elsewhere.
-Sengupta was the Keith Haring Fellow in Art & Activism at Bard College, New York (2015–2016).
+Sengupta was the Keith Haring Fellow in Art & Activism at Bard College, New York (2015-2016).